ialejandro/filebot-compiler/README.md

 If you wan't to compile, you can download in my website: [https://filebot.ialejandro.rocks](https://filebot.ialejandro.rocks).
 The latest version will automatically appear.

 ## Contributing
 I would be happy to upgrade the code.
 You are free to collaborate and upgrade everything.
+Thanks @sbr481 for you help.